kmkuo24/gatech-MLforMD/README.md

 ## Learning objectives

-1 - Learn the basics of biomolecule visualization with PyMOL 2 - Understand the machine learning methods Random Forest, Multilayer Perceptron, and Neural Network 3 - Apply the ML methods to determine which residues of SARS-CoV-2 lead to its increased infectivity compared to SARS-CoV
+1. Learn the basics of biomolecule visualization with PyMOL

+2. Understand the machine learning methods Random Forest, Multilayer Perceptron, and Neural Network

+3. Apply the ML methods to determine which residues of SARS-CoV-2 lead to its increased infectivity compared to SARS-CoV

 ## Getting Started
 These learning modules take advantage of the Google Cloud Platform (GCP) to allow users to easily run the notebooks for the different modules.
 All modules run on GCP's VertexAI platform with the notebooks in Workbench.

 ## Tutorial modules
-_All modules are accessed through Google Cloud Platform.
+All modules are accessed through Google Cloud Platform.

 Module 1 - Introduction to PyMOL (molecular visualization software)
 Note: If you don't have access to a PyMOL license, there is an online PyMOL GUI available in this tutorial here.
 Please locate relevant files in the folder titles "PyMOL-GUI"